MadDev972/GreenApp_iOS/README.md

 GreenApp_iOS
 ============

-/* Code written in 2012 for iOS 5 - iPhone only. */
+/* Code written in 2012 for iOS 5 - iPhone only.
+- Takes full advantage of Storyboard
+- SQLite
+- Geolocalisation
+*/

 An app for all things environment-friendly !